Moving From the UK to Estonia

 This is the second-biggest city in Estonia.
 It has a cultural personality, and it offers a lot, in terms of sightseeing, in case you like museums, art and sacred buildings.
 A trip from Tallinn to Tartu takes about 2 to 3 hours, so housing and real-estate prices are in the affordable range.

-Regarding leisure options, Brits state that there are few great bars with live music.
-Tartu’s citizens are free-spirits and easy going.
-In any case, the laid back attitude, so normal among Estonians, is as much on show in Tartu as it is in the rest of the state.
+Regarding leisure options, Brits who relocate from the UK to Estonia state that there are few great bars with live music.
+Tartu’s citizens are free-spirit and easygoing.
+In any case, the laid-back attitude, so normal among Estonians, is as much on show in Tartu as it is in the rest of the state.

 • Fill in a residence notice, which is usually in Estonian